-1. Introduction
+Introduction

-Personal, Social, Health and Economic (PSHE) Education and Citizenship is a subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy, safe, and prepared for the opportunities, responsibilities and experiences of adult life.
+Personal, Social and Health Education (PSHE) and Citizenship is a subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy, safe, and prepared for the opportunities, responsibilities and experiences of adult life.
 PSHE has an impact on both academic and non-academic outcomes for pupils, particularly the most vulnerable and disadvantaged.
 In order for children to embrace the challenges of creating happy and successful adult lives, pupils need knowledge that will enable them to make informed decisions about their wellbeing, health and relationships, and to build their self-efficacy.
 Among many other outcomes, high quality, age-appropriate teaching of PSHE and Citizenship helps pupils to develop resilience, understand how to be conscious, active citizens and members of various communities, and to know how and when to ask for help.

-2. Aims
+Aims

-The teaching of PSHE at Rosemary Works will reflect and promote the school aims and values.
+The teaching of PSHE at Rosemary Works will reflect and promote the school aims and values, alongside the Fundamental British Values.